-Those features, alongside other sports profiles, are a few of the essentials in a good woman’s sports watch – though the looks matter too.
-So if you’re looking for a sports watch that performs in the gym and goes well with your little black dress, have a look at the four picks below.
+Alongside other sports profiles, those features are a few of the essentials in a good woman’s sports watch – though the looks matter too.
+So if you’re looking for a sports watch that performs in the gym and goes well with your little black dress, have a look at the eleven picks below.

-Specific feminine health features include menstrual cycle tracking via the Garmin Connect app.
+A new addition to this device is the feminine health features, including menstrual cycle tracking via the Garmin Connect app.
 You can log in physical and emotional symptoms, set period reminders, and even access training and nutrition advice for each phase of your cycle.

-Made for daily wear, it comes with interchangeable bands and is designed to be worn 24/7.
-It’s water-resistant to 5 ATM and has an always-on, sunlight-readable display.
+Made for daily wear, the Forerunner 55 is lightweight and comfortable and is designed to be worn 24/7.
+It’s water-resistant to 5 ATM and has a variety of watch faces to choose from.

 - Customisable watch faces